-Nutritional Development Services partners with 65 Department of Public Welfare-licensed child care centers in the five county area and provides breakfast, lunch and snacks to 2700 children.
-Participating sites are required to serve an average of 30 children each day and must have adequate kitchen equipment (refrigerator, freezer and oven) to properly store and prepare the meals.
+PA Department of Human Services licensed child care centers can partner with NDS to receive free and reduced priced breakfast, lunch, and snack.
+Participating sites are required to serve an average of 25 children each day and must have adequate kitchen equipment to properly store and prepare the meals.
 Non-profit centers must provide documentation of their 501(c)(3) status.
-A minimum of 25% of children enrolled at for-profit centers must be subsidized through CCIS or be eligible for free or reduced-price meals.
+A minimum of 25% of children enrolled at for-profit centers must be subsidized through ELRC or be eligible for free or reduced-price meals.

 The breakfasts, lunches and snacks follow meal patterns established by the United States Department of Agriculture.
 Each breakfast must include a grain, fruit or vegetable and milk.
 Each lunch must include a meat or meat alternate, grain, milk and two fruit and vegetable servings.
 Each snack must be comprised of two components that may include a meat or meat alternate, grain, fruit or vegetable or milk.
 NDS also offers select infant formula and cereals to parents whose infants are in care at centers under NDS sponsorship.